Grey Goose (vodka): Product description

 The wheat used in the creation of Grey Goose vodka is grown in Picardy, France.
-Distilled in the same region, north and east of Paris, the distillate is then sent to Cognac, France, where it is blended with spring water and bottled.
-The wheat used in Grey Goose is soft winter wheat, sown in October and harvested in August, which provides it with four additional months of growth in comparison to summer wheat.
-The wheat sold to Grey Goose is categorized as "superior bread-making wheat", and wheat that is soft (i.e., low in protein).
+It is distilled in the Northeast of Paris, then sent to Cognac, France.
+Once received, the distillate is blended with a mix of spring and bottled water.
+Grey Goose uses soft winter wheat, sown in October and harvested in August, which provides it with four additional months of growth in comparison to summer wheat.

-Although made from wheat, as a distilled spirit, Grey Goose is gluten-free.
-The distillation process removes the gluten from the purified final product.
+Grey Goose distills its vodka from wheat, yet the vodka remains gluten-free.
+The distillation process removes the gluten from the final product.

-Enzymes are used to break down the carbohydrates into fermentable sugars.
+During the distilling process, Grey Goose uses enzymes to break down carbohydrates into fermentable sugars.
 The fermentation takes place continuously over six cascading tanks, producing a 20-proof beer.
-The wash is then distilled into spirit using a five-step process.
+The wash is then distilled into spirits using a five-step process.
 The water used in the vodka comes from a natural spring 150 meters (500 feet) below the blending facility in Cognac, which is lined with limestone, providing calcium-rich spring water.
 That water is then filtered to remove impurities.
-After the filtration the vodka is bottled in a plant dedicated solely to bottling Grey Goose.
+After the filtration, the vodka is bottled in a plant.
 Grey Goose vodka is bottled with a replaceable cork rather than a screw-top cap.